Wisdom tooth Other area Inflammatory Myositis | Singapore General Hospital

 Inflammatory Myositis - What it is

-• Inclusion body myositis - the condition causes severe muscle weakness and wasting throughout the body over a long period of time.
+The condition causes severe muscle weakness and wasting throughout the body over a long period of time.

-• Drug-induced myositis - the condition is triggered by the body's response to a type of cholesterol lowering drug called statins.
+The condition is triggered by the body's response to a type of cholesterol lowering drug called statins.
 The symptoms of muscle pain and weakness can manifest over a short period of time, but patients can also improve rapidly once the medication is stopped.

 Inflammatory Myositis - Symptoms